At Pro Way Hair School, you are sure to find the program that will best help you to pursue that

 The financial aid office reserves the right to review and cancel or revise an award at any time because of changes in the student’s financial or academic status.
 The aid from federal programs is not automatically continued from one year to the next.
 Students must reapply each award year.

 Aid received from financial aid programs must be used for educational purposes only.
 Before receiving any funds, each student must sign a statement certifying that he/she will use the money for educational purposes only and agree to repay any money received that was not used for educational purposes.

-Tuition and fees are due at the time classes begin.
+Tuition and fees are due at the time classes to begin.
 Students who cannot pay their tuition and fees in full at the time classes begin may apply for Federal Financial Aid for grant and loans.

 Grant or loan money will be credited to the students account to pay tuition.
-This account must be paid in full before student graduates the program.
+This account must be paid in full before the student graduates the program.

 If a student transfers from another school, his/her financial aid does not automatically transfer and he/she must check with the financial aid officer to see what aid is available.
 Transfer students must submit a financial aid transcript from their prior school to verify the types and amounts of aid previously received.

 Tuition and fees are assessed on a program basis.
 Details concerning current tuition fees are contained in the Tuition and Fees section of the student catalog.
 Tuition is due and payable at the beginning of the program.
 Tuition and fees are subject to change.